-Goodwill arising on acquisition of a business is carried at cost as established as of the date of acquisition of the business less accumulated subsequent impairment losses, if any.
+Goodwill arising on acquisition of a business is carried at cost as established on the acquisition date, less accumulated subsequent impairment losses, if any.
 Goodwill is tested for impairment annually in November, or whenever there is an indication of possible impairment during the year, with any impairment determined recognised in profit or loss.
 The impairment test is carried out for each cash-generating unit (CGU) to which goodwill has been allocated.
 A CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.